kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-022.md

 ---
 layout: post
 title: Queer A.I.
-Ultimate Fantasy 22 Jimi Hendrix
+Ultimate Fantasy 22 Tomboy
-description: GPT-2 model trained on a corpus of queer theatre
+description: Sagittarius.
+Taurus.
+Capricorn.
+Cancer.
+Scorpio.
 summary: GPT-2 model trained on a corpus of queer theatre
-tags: [school, high school, secret, Jimi Hendrix, cheerleader, apolitical, graveyard, content warning, bullshit, queer, GPT-2, RunwayML]
+tags: [tomboy, astrology, queer, GPT-2, RunwayML]
 ---

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
-When I was in high school, I had the epiphany that none of these ways were real.

-There's always one thing you never tell.

-One thing?

-About yourself.

-How could I not?
-My secret is out.
-Everybody knows.
-And it may even be true.
-I don't give a fuck.

-That's bull.
-Trust me.
-I practically beg you not to.
-I've never been so sure of a thing in my life.
-I even went as far as to call my father, the head cheerleader, and broach the subject with him in person.
-He was apolitical at best, but not unreasonably so.
-He told me the story of how Jimi Hendrix died, and how his body was hung from a noose attached to a tree.
-No one would believe it, of course, and no one would go near the graveyard until someone pointed it out to them, and then it was gone.
-No one would take the noose apart to see if it was a handkerchief or a pair of tweezers.
-No one would believe me until it was too late.
-I finally spoke up, and explained that I had been growing suspicious of certain aspects of certain people I was in relationships with.
-I couldn't bring myself to lie to them, and so I told them the whole story.
-I was wrong.
-I had been lying all along.

-Bullshit.
+You were his tomboy?

+Tomboy.
+Too tomboy for my taste.

+I was the tomboy stereotype all my life.
+My best friends all called me tomboy.
+Tempted often to call myself lesbian.

+You were the tomboy stereotype from the start.
+Sagittarius.
+Taurus.
+Capricorn.
+Cancer.
+Scorpio.

 ## Human Prompt